aleena-saleem/Dl-for-fraud-detection/README.md

 wrong — they sit closer to the legitimate-transaction distribution on the features that matter most, i.e., genuine class overlap that loss reweighting alone cannot resolve.

-## Why this design

-Accuracy on a dataset that's 99.83% legitimate is meaningless — a model that predicts "legitimate" for everything scores 99.83% accuracy and catches zero fraud.
-This project treats that as the starting failure mode to demonstrate, then investigates which combination of loss function, architecture, and resampling actually helps recall on the minority class without destroying precision, and how that answer shifts as the imbalance ratio itself changes.